jkallhoff/blog/content/post/up-and-running-with-go-on-webfaction.md

 +++
 date = "2013-04-04"
-metadescription = "A step by step guide to setting up a hosted Go web application on Webfaction." metatitle = "jkallhoff.com | Up and Running With Go on Webfaction" series = ["archive"] tags = ["go", "webfaction"] title = "Up and Running With Go on Webfaction"
+metadescription = "A step by step guide to setting up a hosted Go web application on Webfaction." metatitle = "jessekallhoff.com | Up and Running With Go on Webfaction" series = ["archive"] tags = ["go", "webfaction"] title = "Up and Running With Go on Webfaction"

 +++

 > **Disclaimer:** this is old content that's horribly out of date and possibly **very** incorrect.
 I've archived it here for historic purposes only.
-It old, most likely not relevant, and I was still very much learning the language.
+It smelly, most likely not relevant, and I was still very much learning the language.

 Over the past handful of weeks I've set aside other development research and started pouring over all of the GO documentation I could get my hands on.
 After numerous hello world style applications I've decided today is the day to take Go to the next level: **hosted web applications**!